Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 This part ignites natural gas, which helps heat your house.

 - Ignitor warms to as hot as 2,500 degrees Fahrenheit and ignites burner gas.

 A furnace ignitor should last about three to five years before it breaks and has to be replaced.
 It can break down sooner if you don’t replace your air filter when needed, since a dusty one can cause your furnace to short cycle.

 What Happens When a Furnace Ignitor Breaks Down

 Your furnace will demonstrate for you there’s an issue with a red flash from its indicator light, which it uses to communicate error codes.
 It has this red light to flash code, much like Morse code.

 You might see quick flashes or an alternating slow flash as it shares a fault code.

 Estimated Repair Cost for Furnace Error Code 270

-The cost to restore your furnace rests on what’s wrong with it and the time it takes to remedy it.
+The price to restore your furnace rests on what’s wrong with it and how long it takes to remedy it.

 Before your technician replaces your ignitor, he or she will investigate: